Cryptkeeper/fseq-file-format/README.md

 #### Odds & Ends
 - The first `Compression Block` will only contain 10 frames.
 Comments within the [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1129) indicates this is done to ensure the program can be started quicker.
 - Even when the full sequence is compressed, the first frame is excluded ([depending on the zlib version](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1086)).
-- [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L774) attempts to allocate 64KB compression blocks.
-However instead of `64 * 1024`, it uses `64 * 2014` which allocates 125.8KB compression blocks.
-While this may be a typo, it enables compressed channel data to be up to 31.3MB in length.
+- [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L781) attempts to allocate 64KB compression blocks.
+However instead of `64 * 1024`, it uses `64 * 2014` which allocates 125.8KB compression blocks. **Update: This bug has been fixed.
+This note is preserved for sequences encoded prior to the fix.**

 #### Encoding Example
 A compressed file (in this example, with `Compression Type` = 1/zstd) with a length of 50,454 bytes reports a `Compression Block Count` of 4.
 A software implementation should begin by reading the `Compression Block` values that follow the 32 byte `Header`.